-UCAS Clearing A to Z
+UCAS Clearing glossary

-To help you get your head around the UCAS Clearing process in Scotland, and what it all means, we’ve put together a handy glossary of terms so you’re ready to discuss your options when you get your exam results.
+To help you get your head around the UCAS Clearing process in Scotland, and what it all means, we’ve put together a handy glossary of terms so you’re ready to discuss your options when you get your results.

 Adjustment – If your grades are better than predicted, you may be able to get a place on a course with higher entry requirements.
 To do this, you can go through the Adjustment process - while still holding your original confirmed place.
 Find out more on our UCAS Adjustment page.

 Choice – A choice is a course you apply for.
 If you’ve applied through UCAS, you may have made multiple choices.
 When you get your results, you can view our Clearing vacancies - courses with available places - and make your choice through UCAS Clearing.